AIoT-MLSys-Lab/Efficient-LLMs-Survey/README.md

 ## What is Efficient GPT About?

-## Survey
+## Survey and Perspective Papers
-* Efficient GPT: A Survey, 2023.
+* Efficient LLM: A Survey.
-* Efficient GPT for Mobile Computing: Challenges and Opportunities, 2023.
+* Mobile Computing in the Era of LLM: Challenges and Opportunities.

 ## Table of Content
 - [Open LLM](#Open-LLM)